Architecture Overview

 ctx.sender()at the protocol level, making impersonation impossible. - Backend trusts

 eventAuthor.
-When indexing events,ForumManageruses theeventAuthorfield from the blockchain event (verified on-chain), not any author ID from the payload.
+When indexing events,ForumManageruses theeventAuthorfield from the blockchain event (verified on-chain), not any author ID from the payload. - E2E encrypted DMs.
+Direct messages use X25519 key exchange + AES-256-GCM.
+The server relays ciphertext but cannot read message contents.

 Data Flow